A Brief History of Kitson & Co

 The works was renamed the Airedale Works and produced diesel engines until 1959 when this work was moved to other Hawker Siddelly group companies.
 The site is now occupied by industrial units.
 The last surviving building of the works, the V shop, survives as a carpet shop and office.

-A great deal of information survives about the products of the Airedale Foundry and with engines supplied to many main line railway systems in the UK and overseas there are several sources of information detailing Kitson engines from which we have been able to build up and verify the Kitson entries in our database
+A great deal of information survives about the products of the Airedale Foundry and with engines supplied to many main line railway systems in the UK and overseas there are several sources of information detailing Kitson engines from which we have been able to build up and verify the Kitson entries in our Main List

 Conway awaiting restoration at the Middleton Railway (Photo Kris Ward)